-Thank you for visiting this website to learn about Marcon’s proposal to renewing the existing hotel use at 2030 Barclay Street.
+Thank you for visiting this website to learn about Marcon’s proposal to renew the existing hotel use at 2030 Barclay Street.

 Our intent is to respect the tranquil and mature character of this pocket in the West End.
 With the majority of rooms designed as serviced, long-term stay, our goal is to deliver a boutique hotel offering that reflects its unique neighbourhood and adds to the village-like experience.